Giulio Cesare Croce

 Giulio Cesare Croce (1550–1609) was an Italian writer, actor/producer of cantastoria and enigma writer.

 The son of a blacksmith and a blacksmith himself, after the death of his father, his uncle continued his cultural education.
-He never had any particular patron but was still able to gradually leave the family business to pursue his passion: story telling.
+He never had any particular patron but was still able to gradually leave the family business to pursue his passion: storytelling.
 He had an enormous success and was able to travel to fairs, markets, patrician houses, and the Italian courts.
 His presentations were complemented by a violin.
 His prolific literary production was contingent upon his own transcriptions of his shows.

 He was married twice and had 14 children.
 He died in poverty.

 His life and choices

 He had little formal training or teachers and can therefore be considered one of the most successful self-taught authors in Italian literature.
 Due to his choices, he was never fully part of the literary groups of his time.

 To be a literary man in his period meant living at court, having patrons, or else being left to one's own devices for financial purposes.
 Croce was never a true literary man in the strictest sense of the word since he preferred laymen audiences to the court.
-In fact, he was principally a story teller and a blacksmith and most likely wrote for his own personal satisfaction.
+In fact, he was principally a storyteller and a blacksmith and most likely wrote for his own personal satisfaction.
 As such, his stories and inspiration come from the lower class, from the audiences at the market, who, if able to read, bought his works.
 This is in stark opposition to many contemporary authors who were inspired by the whims of their patrons.